In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 While they may have good intentions, if the same challenges arise with the same talking points and few resources, it is often just a photo opportunity for them.

-There are many victims who have gone undiscovered because of their sexual orientation or because they lack a voice as a result of poverty, and they are not members of a certain social class, but they are also deserving of a hug or an update on their case status
+There are many victims who have gone undiscovered because of their sexual orientation or because they lack a voice as a result of poverty.
+They are not members of a certain social class, but they are also deserving of a hug or an update on their case status.

 Long-term socioeconomic consequences